ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 teaching: 150
 exercises: 30
 questions:
-- "Why and how does using the command line/shell efficiently increase the reproducibility of neuroimaging studies?"
+- "How does using the command line/shell efficiently increase the reproducibility of neuroimaging studies?"
 - "How can we ensure that our scripts *do the right thing*?"
 objectives:
 - "Understand basic differences among available shells and their use(s) in